wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 ## 3.x Cloud repository setup

-Now let's talk about working with repositories in the <strong>cloud</strong>.
+Now let's talk about working with repositories in <strong>cloud hosts</strong>
+such as Microsoft's GitHub, GitLab, Atlassian's BitBucket, etc.

 Identify a public GitHub repository and something that you can contribute to, such as suggesting a typo fix.
 But you have no right to edit that repo.
 For example: